-- b.
+- a.
+Products may be authorised for use in sewage, open area or waste dumps. - b.
 Products may be authorised for use in covered and protected bait points as long as they provide the same level of protection for non-target species and humans as tamper-resistant bait stations. - c.
-Products shall not be authorised for use as a permanent bait or pulse baiting treatments. - d.
+Products may be authorised for use in pulse baiting treatments. - d.
+Products shall not be authorised for use as a permanent bait. - e.
 Persons making products for trained professional users available on the market shall make sure that the products are not supplied to other persons than trained professionals.

-Chlorophacinone gives rise to concern according to Article 28(2)(a) and (b) of Regulation (EU) No 528/2012.
-Therefore, chlorophacinone cannot be included in Annex I of Regulation (EU) No 528/2012.
+Flocoumafen gives rise to concerns according to Article 28(2)(a) and (b) of Regulation (EU) No 528/2012.
+Therefore, flocoumafen can not be included in Annex I of Regulation (EU) No 528/2012.

 2.4.
-Elements to be taken into account when authorising products or renewing products
+Elements to be taken into account when authorising or renewing products5

-- The active substance chlorophacinone is considered as a candidate for substitution, and consequently the competent authority shall perform a comparative assessment as part of the evaluation of an application for national authorisation.
+- 1. The active substance flocoumafen is considered as a candidate for substitution, and consequently the competent authority shall perform a comparative assessment as part of the evaluation of an application for national authorisation.
 However, in the context of the renewal of the existing product authorisations the comparative assessment was referred to the Commission in line with Article 23(5) of Regulation (EU) No 528/2012 (CA-March14-Doc.5.4-Final). - 2.
 As far as possible, decisions of authorisation of anticoagulant rodenticides products should be harmonised.
 On the other hand, on duly justified grounds, Member States can propose to derogate from mutual recognition under Article 37 of Regulation (EU) No 528/2012, and decide to refuse to authorise or adjust the use of anticoagulant rodenticides to protect vulnerable groups or the environment, for instance to reduce the risk of primary and secondary poisoning. - 3.
 The following recommendations and risk mitigation measures have been identified for the uses assessed.
 Authorities should consider these risk mitigation measures when authorising products, together with possible other risk mitigation measures, and decide whether these measures are applicable for the concerned product: - a.
-Products should not be used beyond 35 days without an evaluation of the state of the infestation and of the efficacy of the treatment. - b.
-In addition to the general requirement in Article 69 of Regulation (EU) No 528/2012, product information should include elements regarding: - i.
-Storage away from the reach of children and pets; - ii.
-Recommendation for the general public and professional users regarding the frequency of revisiting the treated area; - iii.
-Recommendation to wear protective gloves and wash hands when removing dead bodies and uneaten bait. - c.
-It should be encouraged to set up training schemes in each member state to ensure that trained professionals are properly trained to use anticoagulant rodenticides.
+Products should not be used beyond 35 days without an evaluation of the state